aws-samples/awsome-distributed-training/3.test_cases/1.megatron-lm/README.md

 Below are the steps you need to follow:

-1. Copy the file `0.distributed-training.Dockerfile` or its content to your head-node.
+1. Copy the file `0.distributed-training.Dockerfile` or its content to your head-node or any instance where you have the [Docker](https://docs.docker.com/get-docker/) cli available.
 2. Build the container image with the command below

    ```bash